RodrigoBertotti/api-example-firebase-admin-nodejs/README.md

 ## Errors and permissions

-You can easily send a 400 / 500 HTTP response to the client by simply throwing a `new HttpResponseError(...)` on your controller, service or repository, for example:
+You can easily send an HTTP response with code between 400 and 500 to the client by simply throwing a `new HttpResponseError(...)` on your controller, service or repository, for example: